 - Protection against contamination: Covered with frames – usually oak, teak or yellowwood

-The use of water from wells would never be a viable long-term solution especially as the town continued with its rambunctious expansion.
+The use of water from wells would never be a viable long-term solution especially as the town continued to expand.

 Another solution needed to be sought.